Uniform, Possessions and Valuables

 - Extremes of hairstyles or colour are not permitted.
 We would prefer students not to colour their hair

 Form tutors will check each day that the correct uniform is being worn as outlined.
-If there are temporary problems concerning wearing the correct college uniform, a note must be presented to explain the reason.
+If there are temporary problems concerning wearing the correct school uniform, a note must be presented to explain the reason.
 However, students not wearing full uniform will be placed in Alternative Provision until the matter is resolved.

 Sixth Form Dress Code:

-As part of being young, adult, role models within the College, sixth form students are expected to wear business dress based on the staff dress code.
+As part of being young, adult, role models within the school, sixth form students are expected to wear business dress based on the staff dress code.
 This does not have to include a jacket but must be formal business/office wear.

 Male students need to wear a formal shirt, tie, business trousers and formal shoes.
 These do not need to be black and white and students are allowed to wear a variety of colours to express their own personalities.
 However, these must remain within the framework of formal business dress so, for example, white trousers would not be acceptable.